lastingParadox/ff-site/archive-to-markdown/md/ff2/17-take-two.md

 **Bagelwrecker** _(04-Sep-18 02:49 PM)_

+_`Goddess of Death`: The Goddess of Death widens her eyes and takes out her device, frantically trying to call her assistant._

-> "Shit, do I have the right Seth?"
+> `Goddess of Death`: Shit, do I have the right Seth?

 **Brakia** _(04-Sep-18 02:49 PM)_

-> `I have never felt half of thossse emotionsss.`
+> I have never felt half of thossse emotionsss.

+_Sanya maintains a deadpan expression._

 **Enchantingtable2013** _(04-Sep-18 02:50 PM)_

-> Guys, if he's a baby he needs a mom.
+> Guys, if he's a baby, he needs a mom.

+_Matieu turns his head and stares at Sanya with giant eyeballs._

 **PlasmaPerson** _(04-Sep-18 02:50 PM)_

-> come on Sanya.
+> Come on, Sanya.
 It'll get him to shut up.

 **Zander** _(04-Sep-18 02:50 PM)_

+_Emmett frowns and bleats out._

-> "Sanya, pick me the fuck up."
+> Sanya, pick me the fuck up.

 **Brakia** _(04-Sep-18 02:51 PM)_

-> `If he ssstartsss to do anything weird, i'm going to ssstab him.`
+> If he ssstartsss to do anything weird, I'm going to ssstab him.

+_Sanya shows her teeth and snarls at Emmett._

 **PlasmaPerson** _(04-Sep-18 02:51 PM)_

-> ok, I was just joking before about killing him.
+> Ok, I was just joking before about killing him.
 Please don't.

 **Bagelwrecker** _(04-Sep-18 02:51 PM)_

+_Her assistant, a small goblin-like creature with added elf ears, runs up to her frantically, handing her an antique scroll._

-> "Seth Im'K'Inki is your name correct?"
+> `Goddess of Death`: "Seth Im'Kin'ki is your name correct?"

 **Jelsafan0** _(04-Sep-18 02:51 PM)_

-> help me find a cure.
+> Help me find a cure.

 **ProfessorTree** _(04-Sep-18 02:51 PM)_

-> `I think he wants you to pick him up.`
+> I think he wants you to pick him up...

 **Jelsafan0** _(04-Sep-18 02:52 PM)_

+_A lightbulb lights in Iris's head._

-> hey, what do those herbs you found do?
+> Hey, what do those herbs you found do, Sanya?

-**Enchantingtable2013** _(04-Sep-18 02:52 PM)_

-> K'Inki

-**ProfessorTree** _(04-Sep-18 02:52 PM)_

-> Im'K'Inki

 **Bagelwrecker** _(04-Sep-18 02:52 PM)_

-> ye
+> Ye'.

 **Brakia** _(04-Sep-18 02:52 PM)_

+_Sanya takes out the herbs from her pack and examines them._

-> `They look pretty.
-I don't know what elssse they do.`
+> They look pretty.
+I don't know what elssse they do.

 **Bagelwrecker** _(04-Sep-18 02:52 PM)_

-> "One sec, let me check my records"
+> `Goddess of Death`: One second, let me check my records.

+_`Goddess of Death`: The Goddess of Death stares at the ancient scroll, giving a slight smirk for a moment._

+**Bagelwrecker** _(04-Sep-18 02:52 PM)_

-> t!8ball does sanya pick Emmett up and let him suckle on her nipple?
+> t!8ball Does Sanya pick Emmett up and let him suckle on her breast?

 **Tatsumaki** _(04-Sep-18 02:53 PM)_

-> 🎱 | It is decidedly so,
+🎱 | It is decidedly so, Bagelwrecker.
-> Bagelwrecker
-> .

 **PlasmaPerson** _(04-Sep-18 02:53 PM)_

-> probably dangerous.
-Best to choose a test subject first.
+> Probably dangerous.
+Best to choose a test subject first...

+_Chomsky's smirk drops as he watches Emmett and Sanya._

 **Zander** _(04-Sep-18 02:54 PM)_

->
+_Emmett looks up at Sanya in confusion, but after a couple of seconds, he licks at Sanya's puffy chest._

 **Jelsafan0** _(04-Sep-18 02:54 PM)_

-> ...

-**Zander** _(04-Sep-18 02:54 PM)_

->

-**Jelsafan0** _(04-Sep-18 02:54 PM)_
+_Iris looks away from Sanya andd Emmett, blushing from the two.
+She stares at Qrow's ashes and frowns._

-> now I wish I hadn’t set Qrow on fire.
+> Now I wish I hadn’t set Qrow on fire.

 **ProfessorTree** _(04-Sep-18 02:55 PM)_

-> `Mhm.`
+> Mhm.

+_KYL watches, unfazed._

 **Brakia** _(04-Sep-18 02:55 PM)_

-> `Thisss isss extremely ssstrange.`
+> Thisss isss extremely ssstrange...

+_Sanya glares at Emmett and pulls away from him after a couple of seconds._

 **PlasmaPerson** _(04-Sep-18 02:55 PM)_

+_Chomsky pushes out a hand._

-> give me the plants.
+> Give me the plants.
 I'm sure I can whip something up.

 **Jelsafan0** _(04-Sep-18 02:55 PM)_

-> just let him sit on your back or something.
+> Just let him sit on your back or something...

 **Zander** _(04-Sep-18 02:55 PM)_

+_In his desparation, Emmett can only muster a bleat._

 > "I'm so sorry for this."

 **Bagelwrecker** _(04-Sep-18 02:55 PM)_

+_The Goddess adjusts her glasses, looking down at her records._

-> "Hmmmm, It says here you made a deal with me and the goddess of love, that gave you invincibility, but made you insane and required you to have sex every week."
+> `Goddess of Death`: Hmmmm, it says here you made a deal with me and the Goddess of Love that gave you invincibility, but made you insane and required you to have sex every week.

+**Bagelwrecker** _(04-Sep-18 02:55 PM)_

 > Pretty sure I had sex every week.
 > Ask my crew.